adwinwhite/bustub/questions.md

 Tuple's length(16) is larger than KeySize(8) which results in wrong memcpy.

 The root cause is that I didn't filter output_tuple in seq_scan_executor according to output_scheme which makes the output_tuple contains more columns than needed.

+How to adjust output aggregation tuple according to schema?
+   Just assume the order is the same.
+   And insert group_by_col at proper position.
+   Oh.
+EvaluateAggregate() can be used to extract proper value.